Feature and history

 Today, after 40 years since the last rebuilding, and during the 60 years anniversary of the "National School of skimountaineering", the SUCAI has decided to build a new structure to replace the existing one.

 The new hut is built with a modular chassis in sandwich composite and internally organized into 2 areas (the dining room, and dormitory with 12 beds) for a total of thirty square meters of 1980 pounds.
 It is designed to be built entirely in the valley, air dispatch and installed with minimal field operations.

 This constructive approach derived from the nautical and aeronautical experience, will allow the new camp to resist more over time under conditions of high altitude.
 The electrical energy is produced by photovoltaic units with accumulators of the latest generation.
 Will run a dedicated system of diagnosis and detection of internal and external environmental data, and a call for help.
 The bivouac is equipped with a PC with internet connection 24h.
 WINDOWS XP

 The new camp Gervasutti designed by architects "Luca Gentilcore"

 , is part of "Project Leap" (Alpine/Ecological/Living/Pod), whose purpose is to provide modular and sustainable bivouacs.

 There have been many comments for the futuristic style of the bivouac.
 Who thinks it's very attractive, and those who think it's of tune with its surroundings.
 However, it remains a structure certainly very convenient, functional and (most importantly), not cold and wet like most of the camps.

 Once crossed the bridge, a yellow signal points the path to the biv.
-Gervasutti as path n.55, difficulty graded EE(?) and 4.30h time required (personally is EEA or F).
+Gervasutti as path n.55, difficulty graded EE

-For the descent, is better to rappel (60m rope minimum required).
+For the descent, it is better to rappel (60m rope minimum required).